-A full summary of potential heat network zones can be viewed here and with online maps available to explore the full range of heat network opportunities available in further detail.
+A full summary of potential heat network zones can be viewed here and via a web map available to explore the full range of heat network opportunities available in further detail.
 The seven potential zones are shown indicatively in Figure 7 to Figure 10.
-Currently the extent of the zones is indicative based on the distance from identified anchor loads.
-The Council will work towards improving demand confidence, clarifying supply options, and engaging with potential anchor load connections to support formal designation and zonal boundaries.
-Potential Zones will be further verified and reviewed in terms of suitability as part of the Heat Network Designation work to be undertaken in 2024/25.
+Currently the extent of the zones is indicative based on the criteria and approach outlined above.
+The Council will work towards improving demand confidence, clarifying supply options, and engaging with potential anchor load connections to support formal designation and refine zone boundaries.
+Potential zones will be further verified and reviewed in terms of suitability as part of the Heat Network Designation work to be undertaken in 2024/25.